datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 You can install them via ``pip`` like this::

-   $ pip install datalad-neuroimaging, datalad-container
+   $ pip install datalad-neuroimaging datalad-container

 Data Preparation
 """"""""""""""""